 Till August 2014, I was Principal Architect & Researcher at Mindtree Research Labs.
 I was leading the Internet of Things research program where we focused on IoT standards, protocols and Middleware technologies and solutions.
 I worked at Mindtree for four years in technology practices such as cloud computing and open source scalable computing.

 Prior to Mindtree, I worked in the global services and engineering team at a California based Silicon Valley company for over four and half years.
-The company specializes in providing hosted (Software-as-a-Service) solutions for e-commerce security and multi-factor authentication using public-key cryptography technology.
+The company specialized in providing hosted (Software-as-a-Service) solutions for e-commerce security and multi-factor authentication using public-key cryptography technology.
 I worked on implementing the latest Internet architectures and technologies, and gained in-depth experience with concepts such as PKI, Payment Card Industry specifications (Chip/Pin, CAP/DPA, 3D Secure, Verified by Visa, MasterCard SecureCode, etc).
 During this time I also traveled onsite extensively and was involved with a number of client engagements and engineering solutions delivery for customers in the USA, UK and Switzerland.

 I started my career, in September 2001, in the Lab of Prof. N. Balakrishnan at the Supercomputer Education & Research Center of Indian Institute of Science (IISc), Bangalore working on a government sponsored project for building a machine learning and anomaly based network intrusion detection and vulnerability assessment systems.
 Details of the work done and systems built can be read about over here.